ghaerr/agg-2.6/README.md

 - Boolean polygon operations (and, or, xor, sub) based on Alan Murta's **General Polygon Clipper**.

-Anti-Grain Geometry contains many interactive Demo examples that are platform independent too, and use a simple platform_support class currently implemented for Win32, X11, SDL, MacOS, AmigaOS and BeOS.
+Anti-Grain Geometry contains many interactive Demo examples that are platform independent too, and use a simple platform_support class currently implemented for Win32, X11, SDL, Nano-X, MacOS, AmigaOS and BeOS.
 One of the examples is an SVG Viewer.

 ###